raphlinus/raphlinus.github.io/_posts/2020-01-17-soundness-pledge.md

 date:   2019-01-17 19:46:42 -0800
 categories: [rust]
 ---
-Lately there has been considerable drama around Actix-web, of which I'll point to Steve Klabnik's [A sad day for Rust].
-This is an opportunity to share some thoughts I've had about soundness, Rust, and open source community.
+Lately there has been considerable drama around Actix-web, for which I'll point to Steve Klabnik's [A sad day for Rust] to explain.
+This post is an opportunity to share some thoughts I've had about soundness, Rust, and open source community.

 I believe one of the most important contributions of Rust is the *cultural* ideal of perfect soundness: that code using a sound library, no matter how devious, is unable to trigger undefined behavior (which is often thought of in terms of crashes but can be [far more insidious][UB]).
 Any deviation from this is a bug.
 The Rust language itself clearly subscribes to this ideal, even as it sometimes falls short of attaining it (at this writing, there are 44 [I-unsound] bugs, the oldest of which is more than 6 years old).